 Pin No. LFCSP TSSOP Mnemonic Description 1 3 V {OUT} A Analog Output Voltage from DAC A. The output amplifier has rail-to-rail operation.
-2 4 GND Ground Reference Point for All Circuitry on the Part.
-3 5 V{DD} Power Supply Input.
-The parts can be operated from 2.7 V to 5.5 V. The supply should be decoupled with a 10 μ F capacitor in parallel with a 0.1 μ F capacitor to GND.
+2 4 GND Ground Reference Point for All Circuitry on the Device.
+5 V{DD} Power Supply Input.
+The device can be operated from 2.7 V to 5.5 V. The supply must be decoupled with a 10 μ F capacitor in parallel with a 0.1 μ F capacitor to GND.
 4 6 V {OUT} C Analog Output Voltage from DAC C. The output amplifier has rail-to-rail operation.
 5 7 V {OUT} D Analog Output Voltage from DAC D. The output amplifier has rail-to-rail operation.
 6 8 SDA Serial Data Input.
-This pin is used in conjunction with the SCL line to clock data into or out of the 24-bit input shift registe SDA is a bidirectional, open-drain data line that should be pulled to the supply with an external pull-up resistor.
+This pin is used in conjunction with the SCL line to clock data into or out of the 24-bit input shift register SDA is a bidirectional, open-drain data line that should be pulled to the supply with an external pull-up resistor.
 7 9 LDAC LDAC can be operated in two modes, asynchronous update mode and synchronous update mode.
 Pulsing this pin low allows any or all DAC registers to be updated if the input registers have new data; all DAC outputs are simultaneously updated.
 This pin can also be tied permanently low.
 8 10 GAIN Gain Select Pin.
 When this pin is tied to GND, all four DAC outputs have a span of 0 V to V{REF} .
 When this pin is tied to V{LOGIC} , all four DAC outputs have a span of 0 V to 2 × V{REF} .
 9 11 V {LOGIC} Digital Power Supply.
 Voltage ranges from 1.62 V to 5.5 V. 10 12 A0 Address Input.
 Sets the first LSB of the 7-bit slave address.
 11 13 SCL Serial Clock Line.
 This pin is used in conjunction with the SDA line to clock data into or out of the 24-bit input shift registe 12 14 A1 Address Input.
 Sets the second LSB of the 7-bit slave address.
 13 15 RESET Asynchronous Reset Input.
 The \overline{RESET} input is falling edge sensitive.
 When \overline{RESET} is activated (low), the input register and the DAC register are updated with zero scale or midscale, depending on the state of the RSTSEL pin.
 When \overline{RESET} is low, all \overline{LDAC} pulses are ignored.
-If the pin is forced low at power-up, the POR circuit does not initialize correctly until the pin is released.
+If the pin is not used, tie it permanently to V{LOGIC} .
+If the pin is forced low at power-up the POR circuit does not initialize correctly until the pin is released.
 14 16 RSTSEL Power-On Reset Pin.
 When this pin is tied to GND, all four DACs are powered up to zero scale.
-When this pin is tied to V{LOGIC} , all four DACs are powered up to midscale.
-15 1 V{REF} Reference Input Voltage.
+When this pin is tied V{LOGIC} , all four DACs are powered up to midscale.
+15 1 V {REF} Reference Voltage.
+The AD5316R has an internal reference.
+When the internal reference is used, V{REF} is the reference output pin.
+When an external reference is used, V{REF} is the reference input pin.
+By default, the internal reference is used, and this pin is a reference output.
 16 2 V {OUT} B Analog Output Voltage from DAC B. The output amplifier has rail-to-rail operation.
 17 N/A EPAD Exposed Pad.
 The exposed pad must be tied to GND.